WLAN-Pi/wlanpi-documentation/docs/faq.md

 If you look on the top-level "home" page of the front panel display, the version number of the image should be shown on the top left of the display.

-If you see no version number, it may be that you have quite an old verison of image.
+If you see no version number, it may be that you have quite an old version of image.
 If you have network connectivity to the WLAN Pi, browse to it  (192.168.42.1 if you're on the USB OTG connection) and look at the top of the web page to see the image version.

 ## How do I burn a WLAN Pi image?